Student Loan Default and State Licensing Board Discipline

 A subsequent NYT article highlighted the new legislation.
 NCSBN members can find out which states have this policy by checking out the NCSBN Member Profiles.
 NCSBN Government Affairs Staff sent a letter to Sen. Rubio, and Sen. Warren expressing support for the bill.

 As is stated in our mission, NCSBN promotes evidence-based policies that protect the public from harm, while striving to reduce the burden of government.
 There is no evidence that suspending a nurse’s professional license due to student loan default hinders their ability to provide safe, competent care to patients.
 NCSBN’s letter of support for the Protecting JOBs Act received positive responses from the bill’s sponsors, including a tweet from Sen. Rubio’s office.

 Government Affairs staff will provide updates as it moves through committees and towards votes.
-For members, the letter of support can be found on this page and in the Government Affairs Knowledge Network.
+For members, the letter of support can be found on this page and in the Policy Knowledge Network.
 If you have any questions, please reach out to us at email@example.com.